mrdk/mind/doc/streams.rst

 .. word:: >infile	( tstream -- addr ) |K|, "to-infile"

-   The TOS contains the address of a textfile structure: compute the address of its :word:`>infile` field.
+   The TOS contains the address of a textfile structure: compute the address of its `>infile` field.
 The field is one cell wide and contains the underlying C file pointer of type :c:type:`FILE*` for this stream.

 .. word:: >infile-name	( tstream -- addr ) |K|, "to-infile-name"

-   The TOS contains the address of a textfile structure: compute the address of its :word:`>infile-name` field.
+   The TOS contains the address of a textfile structure: compute the address of its `>infile-name` field.
 The field is one cell wide and contains a pointer to a null-terminated string that contains the name of the file for this stream.
 The field may also contain a null pointer if the file is not open or has no name.